kira-03/RBAC-Admin-Panel-UI/README.md

 - **Username**: admin@rbac.com
 - **Password**: admin123

-Use these credentials to explore the features and functionality of the application.
+❗❗Use these credentials to explore the features and functionality of the application.

 ---